Humidifying Air by Adding Steam or Water

 Humidifying Air by adding Steam

-If steam is added to the air the state of air will change along a constant dh/dx line for steam as shown in the figure above.
+If steam is added to the air the state will change along a constant dh/dx - line for steam as indicated in process A to B in the Mollier diagram above.

 The water vapor added can be calculated using (1).

-The enthalpy added can be found using a Mollier diagram or a psyhrometric chart.
+The enthalpy added can be estimated by using the Mollier diagram or a psyhrometric chart.

 Example - Humidifying Air by adding Steam